simonox/smart-energy-monitor/software/firmware/energy-montior/README.md

 # Energy Monitor

 Our energy monitor is based on the openenergymonitor.org project (Licence GNU GPL V3).

 It uses our HelTec Wireless Stick.
+This - of course - can be replaced by a cheaper ESP32 module.

 Power Measurement is done by a SCT013 clamp (100A:50mA).

 ## Used materials